Baby Face (song)

 "Baby Face" is a popular Tin Pan Alley jazz song.
 The music was written by Harry Akst, with lyrics by Benny Davis, and the song was published in 1926.

 The first recording of it was by Jan Garber and his Orchestra, featuring lyricist Benny Davis singing the chorus only.
 The record was a number one hit in 1926.

 The first full version of the song sung on record was released later that same year by Whispering Jack Smith, backed on piano by Arthur Johnston.
 Smith sang in a half-talking style and started the first verse with "baby cheeks" instead of the familiar "rosy cheeks."
 He started the second verse with "When you were just a baby, and that's not so long ago."

 Recordings

 "Baby Face" was performed and recorded by many recording artists of the time, including Al Jolson.
 It has remained a commonly performed song.

 An instrumental version of the song was used in the 1933 film Baby Face starring Barbara Stanwyck.

 In 1958, Little Richard peaked at No. 12 on the R&B chart and No. 41 on the pop chart with his version of the song.
-It also reached No. 2 in the UK in January 1959, becoming Little Richard's highest charting single in the United Kingdom.
+It also reached No. 2 in the UK in January 1959, becoming Little Richard's highest-charting single in the United Kingdom.

 In 1962, American singer Bobby Darin recorded a version as a single.
+It reached #21 in Canada.

 In 1967, a refrain was mixed with the Hallelujah chorus in Thoroughly Modern Millie.